e8johan/tosemu/README.md

 Usage
 =====

 TOSEMU takes a single command line argument, the location of a TOS application.
+It is also possible to use TOSEMU with the binfmt support in the Linux kernel.
+I use the following line to enable this:

+  `echo ':tos:M::\x60\x1a:\xff\xff:/home/e8johan/projects/atari/tosemu/bin/tosemu:' | sudo tee /proc/sys/fs/binfmt_misc/register`

+This will allow you to execute TOS binaries as if they where native.